corpus-tools/corpus-tools.github.io/annis/download.md

 {% include annis-release-notes.md %}

-See the [change log](https://raw.githubusercontent.com/korpling/ANNIS/main/CHANGELOG.md) the changes of all previous versions.
+See the [change log](https://raw.githubusercontent.com/korpling/ANNIS/main/CHANGELOG.md) for changes of all previous versions.

 ---